 For the Social Butterfly & Party Animal…

 If your idea of wellness involves glow sticks and a DJ, Széchenyi is your temple.
-The infamous Sparties, buzzing outdoor pools, and even a beer spa where you can literally marinate in booze scream “fun first, health second.”
-Rudas joins the party with its legendary midnight bathing sessions.
+The Sparties, buzzing outdoor pools, and Beer Spa scream “fun first, health second.”
+Rudas joins the party with its legendary midnight bathing sessions on weekends.

 For the History Nerd Who Gets Excited About Ottoman Domes…

 Rudas wins, hands down.
-Built in the 1500s, its octagonal pool under the Turkish dome oozes atmosphere.
-Gellért channels the elegance of the early 20th century, while Széchenyi is your gateway to the roaring 1910s spa boom.
+Built in the 1550s, its octagonal pool under the Turkish dome oozes atmosphere.
+Lukács channels a different era — the creative bohemian Budapest of the early 20th century, when poets and painters made the bath their intellectual salon.

 For the Hopeless Romantic…